websauna/websauna/README.rst

 * Setting up unit tests

-This is *opionated* project where the authors have chosen best of their breeds components based on their long experience in web development.
+This is so-called *opionated* project where the authors have chosen best of their breeds components based on their long experience in web development.
 The chosen component set might not suit for your use case.
 However if you have no or little prior web development experience this project provides you somewhat sane defaults to get you started fast, cutting down the initial development time signicantly.

 Even if you are experienced developer this project may offer you some best practices you can copy-paste to your own projects.